samueleaton/cubbie-micro/docs/event_system.md

 )
 ```

-But because you can get an array of all cubbie events using `store.cubbieEvents` you could shorten the above code to:
+But because you can get an array of all Cubbie events using `store.cubbieEvents` you could shorten the above code to:

 ``` javascript
 store.on(store.cubbieEvents, () => {
   // code here...
 })
 ```

-NOTE: You can also use `once` method to only run the handler one time.

 ### Emitting Events